whatmakeart/whatmakeart.github.io/content/metalworking/tig-welding.md

 ---
 title: Tig Welding
 date: 2024-11-10T16:01:02
-lastmod: 2024-12-06T05:35:12
+lastmod: 2026-08-28T06:51:56-04:00
 ---

+_Always follow [Welding Safety](welding-safety.md) guidelines to prevent injury to yourself and others._

-Unlike Mig or Stick welding, Tig welding always moves in the forward or push direction, not in a reverse or pull direction.
+Unlike [Mig welding](mig-welding.md) or [Arc welding](arc-welding.md), Tig welding always moves in the forward or push direction, not in a reverse or pull direction.
 It also uses a torch as a heat source and a separate filler rod to complete the weld.

 ## Parts of Tig Welding Torch